mohammadzm0101/psdtohtml/README.md

 After end coding html : W3 validator: check our html code standard or no for seo or
 speed: font image

-Psd point: After drag & drop images for icons or … use eye background click
+Psd point:

 challenges: Icons: create font icon .svg if cant png photo but can compress & with alittle size use ????

+learn git & github spacielized
 Learn vs code
+l